nicholashew/node-telegram-bot-sample/README.md

 node index.js
 ```

-To restart your Node.js Apps automatically we can use `nodemon`.
+(Optional) To restart your Node.js Apps automatically we can use `nodemon`.

 Installed globally to your system path.